jordonsc/icarus_qol/README.md

 Energy
 ------
-The _Energy_ mod is designed to address the lack of batteries, allowing you to still maintain a decent power grid at T4.
-These are intended to be temporary, they're certainly hacks but at current the power grid requires _all_ devices turned on at once, and there is no way to store power.
+The _Energy_ mod is designed to address the lack of batteries and the requirement that nearly everything is ALWAYS ON.
+This mod makes biofuel easier to produce and increases the output of generators.

     ./compile energy